ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/configure-tests.md

 #### The `before` attribute of the `@test:Config` annotation

-The test config annotation makes use of ‘before’ to denote which function needs to execute before the particular test is run.
+The ‘before’ field in the test config annotation can be used to specify the function to execute before the particular test is run.

 ***Example:***